 This contract is governed by, and construed and enforced in accordance with, applicable federal law and the laws of the state of Arizona, without regard to conflict of laws principles.
-Your Benefit Book and the contract between BCBSAZ and the sponsor of your group health plan were issued in Arizona to a group headquartered in Arizona.

 Jurisdiction and Venue: Jurisdiction and venue for any legal action or other proceeding that arises out of or relates to the contract or this benefit plan shall be in any court of competent jurisdiction in the state of Arizona.